 We purchased an entire system's worth of parts just to illustrate for our readers all the steps and potential pitfalls that come with building a system.
 By letting you in on our thinking every step of the way, we believe you'll learn a lot about building your own system.
 Part I of this guide focuses on how to select the right parts to meet your needs while ensuring that they'll work perfectly together.

-We're basing this system off of our $500 Home Office PC Builder's Guide as published in April 2013 (the $500 guide is updated regularly, so feel free to flip over to it for our current parts recommendations).
+We're basing this system off of our $500 Home Office PC Builder's Guide as published in April 2013 (the $500 guide is updated regularly, so please flip over to it for our current parts recommendations).
 The parts list and our explanation for each part is shown below.
 We're providing links to the manufacturer websites, so you can see the specifications, download drivers, or review support information, and we're also providing links to the stores where we purchased the items.
 Note that we waited for all the best deals (which is what we recommend you do), so it's unlikely all of the prices listed below are current.

 Once you've read how we picked all our parts, flip to the next page of the article, where we step through the building process.

 The first thing you need to do as a computer builder is determine the budget within which you are operating.
 Just as if when you are buying a car, a TV, or a bucket of paint, there are alternatives available at a wide variety of price points, so rather than get overwhelmed with an open-ended budget, it's best to have in mind a general sense of what you want to spend overall.
 When building a computer, there's a lot of room to tweak certain component choices to meet your particular needs, so even within a given budget, there are a number of different systems we can build.

 When selecting the components for this article, we decided we wanted as functional a computer as possible while staying within a $500 budget.